Miweoroooo192/tb-bot-test/README.md

 The "nick" is the name of the user
 The "color" is the html color of the user
 The "style"... idk
-The "home" is a string that can be used to identify the client as it never changes The "msg" is the message that was sent that triggered the command, useful for more advanced commands The "isBot" thing just got added recently, its useful to determine bots.
+The "home" is a hashed string that has an IP address inside it (dont worry its impossible to dencrypt one and even it did dont worry)
+The "msg" is the message that was sent that triggered the command, useful for more advanced commands.
+The "isBot" thing just got added recently, its useful to determine bots.

 ```